LeahW/RobomowATL/README.md

 ==========

 All things related to RobomowATL.
 Hello!
-This is a repository for the RobomowATL GitHub page and, eventually, modification scripts for RobomowATL.
+This is a repository for the RobomowATL GitHub page RobomowATL sells, installs, and modifies RoboMow lawn mowers and equipment in the Greater Atlanta area Further inquiries? sales@RoboMowATL.com
-RobomowATL is our Robomow RS622 robotic lawnmower.
-Further inquiries? robomowATL@gmail.com

 -- LeahW